Compliance

 Healthcare organizations are accustomed to high data security standards from HIPAA.
 Apply similar rigor to AI hiring tools:

-• Vet vendors for data security practices
+• Vet vendors for data security practices, aligning with HIPAA Security Rule

-• Ensure encryption of candidate data
+• Ensure encryption of candidate data (at rest and in transit)

-• Limit access to AI-generated candidate information
+• Limit access to AI-generated candidate information with role-based permissions

 Joint Commission and CMS Implications